RubyPC/cGAN_Lens_Finding/README.md

 > cGANs_JWST.ipynb

 The data fed to the cGAN is loaded from each individual waveband file.
 The cGAN takes as input 3 Euclid filters (VIS, NISP-Y and NISP-J) for each extracted object from the Perseus cluster.
 The goal is for the cGAN to predict the NISP-H data for each object.

 The entire dataset of cutouts from the Perseus cluster includes 50,000 objects which is split into 40,000 for training, 5,000 for validation and 5,000 for testing.
-The training set do *not* contain the simulated gravitational lenses such that the network learns the morphology present in cutouts from the Perseus cluster and rare systems and configurations such as lenses remains unknown to the network.
+The training set do *not* contain the simulated gravitational lenses such that the network learns the morphologies present in cutouts from the Perseus cluster and rare systems and configurations such as lenses remain unknown to the network.
 The test set is composed of 10% simulated gravitational lenses (500 lenses) and the goal is for the cGAN to find these lenses by poorly predicting their NISP-H data --> by detecting them as anomalies.

 ## Results after Training
 The cGAN predicts the strong gravitational lenses observed by the long wavelength filters of JWST NIRcam to a high accuracy.
 We also test whether the cGAN can predict long wavelength JWST NIRcam data from Euclid-VIS and Euclid-NISP data.
 Below shows examples of results produced by the network.